MichaelTugby/id3-tag-editor/README.md

 ## Install the Dependencies

-The app requires you to have [Node](https://nodejs.org/en/download/) installed.
+The app requires you to have [Node](https://nodejs.org/en/download/) and GCC installed.
+To install GCC on Mac, install XCode.

 After downloading the repository, open up a terminal and install the dependencies:
 ```sh